LichahaCodes/AI-posts/docs/ML/mlintroduction.md

 ## **What is Machine Learning(ML)?**

-Machine Learning (ML) is a branch of artificial intelligence (AI) that enables computers to learn from data and make predictions or decisions withiout being explicitly programmed.
+Machine Learning (ML) is a branch of artificial intelligence (AI) that enables computers to learn from data and make predictions or decisions without being explicitly programmed.
 This is like teaching a computer how to think by showing it what to learn from.
 As you can imagine, computers improve their perfomance and reliability on performing a particular task through this exposure and training.
 For this to be achieved, we develop ML algorithms and models.
 This approach can be likened to the way humans learn through experience.

 ### **ML Algorithms**
 A Machine Learning (ML) algorithm is a set of mathematical rules or procedures that a computer follows to learn patterns or insights from data.
 These algorithms process data, identify patterns, and use those patterns to make predictions or decisions.
 Classical machine learning uses a small number of algorithms in a relatively simple arrangement.
 Other classical learning algorithms are more complicated.
 For example, their result might be represented as a position on a multidimensional graph.